-Training: Fire Management Leadership or National Fire Management for Line Officers, and attain WFDSS Certification as described per authorization level in FSM 5120.
+Training: Fire Management Leadership or National Fire Management for Line Officers, attend an annual review of line officer WFDSS responsibilities (see appendix N for suggested refresher items).

 Background and Experience:

 - Successful management of a minimum of one Type 2 or higher fire, or one successful higher complexity fire (Type 1) quality shadow assignment, depending on fire experience (complexity and size of the fires should be considered). - Management oversight of a moderate-complexity fire program, or experience as an Agency Administrator or representative on Type 2 or higher fires. - Applicable experience in all-hazard or other incident oversight may also be considered in lieu of other guidelines. - Demonstrated Ability: Successful evaluation by a coach (including feedback from ICs or ACs) that the candidate has demonstrated understanding and application of the responsibilities of an Agency Administrator on moderate to large complex fires in the core competencies, and other elements that may be relevant.